arnabs542/interviewpractice/dynamic-programming/find-the-longest-nondecreasing-subsequence/russian-doll-envelopes.md

     n = len(envelopes)
     if n == 0:
         return 0

     envelopes.sort(key=lambda x: (x[0], -x[1]))
     lis = []

     for doll in envelopes:
         if not lis or doll[0] > lis[-1][0] and doll[1] > lis[-1][1]:
             lis.append(doll)
         else:
             idx = bin_search(lis, doll)
             lis[idx] = doll

     return len(lis)
 ```

+When we sort the dolls, we sort by widths, then break ties by reverse heights.
+In other words, if two dolls have the same width, the higher doll will appear first.
+The reason for doing so is that by first sorting by widths, we know that there will never be an issue with a previous doll being too wide for the current doll.
+However, by sorting by reverse height, we ensure that dolls strictly become more "stuffable".

+Another way to understand the reverse secondary sort is via case analysis:

+1. Since we sort by widths, every doll will be at least as wide as all the dolls in the chain

+2. Since we reverse sort heights, every doll will be at most as tall as the dolls in the chain with the same width

+   a.
+Suppose `idx = len(chain)`:

+   1. The current doll is shorter than/equal to a previously seen doll height-wise.
+However, since weight is normally sorted, this doll is guaranteed to be wider than all dolls in `chain[:idx]`

+   b.
+Suppose `idx < len(chain)`:

+   1. The current doll is shorter than/equal to a previously seen doll height-wise.
+However, since weight is normally sorted, this doll is guaranteed to be wider than all dolls in `chain[:idx]`

+We need to find the leftmost insertion point to deal with duplicates, such as`[[1,1,],[1,1],[1,1]]`.
+If we don't find the l.i.p, then we'll end up appending the duplicates after each other, giving us the wrong answer.

+Running time is now $$\small \mathcal O(n \log{n})$$, space remains $$\small \mathcal O(n)$$.